 Subject: BA (Hons) Business (Tourism) (CMI) - Distance Learning

-Studying for her first degree with Arden University at the age of 75, Val Bishop says it’s boosted her confidence and is recommending people of ANY age should study for degrees.
+Studying for her first Degree with Arden University at the age of 75, Val Bishop says it’s boosted her confidence and is recommending people of ANY age should study for a Degree.

 I had promised myself that one day, I would be able to complete a degree course, no matter what my age.
 I’m a Liverpool Art College trained designer and hold a diploma in health education from Liverpool John Moores, but getting a university degree is something I had always wanted to do but never managed.